What is a mastectomy?

 Swelling (lymphedema) of the arm, chest, and neck, if lymph nodes were removed

-Pain in the breast that has been removed (phantom breast pain).
-This may be helped
+Pain in the breast that has been removed (called phantom breast pain).
+This may be

 Numbness or trouble moving the arm if nerves were damaged during surgery

-A clear fluid (seroma) is often found in the breast after a mastectomy.
-If this bothers
+A buildup of clear fluid (seroma) can happen in the breast after a mastectomy.
+If

-you, it can be drained in the surgeon’s office.
-If needed, it can then be treated
+this bothers you, it can be drained in the surgeon’s office.
+If needed, it can be

-with compression.
-Or you may get an injection that helps to harden the space in the
+treated with compression.
+Or you may get an injection that helps to harden the space

 feeling near or under your arm after surgery.

 You may have depression and feelings of loss of sexual identity after a mastectomy.